qduong42/API-Dev-Excercise/Task1/README.md

 Build instructions:

+1. Rename Task1/.env_Default to .env
+2. change rootuser and rootpass to your desired mongodb root user and password
-- Run with GNU Make 4.2.1 and python3 (with or without venv)installed.
+3. Run make with GNU Make 4.2.1 and python3 (with or without venv)installed.

 ```
 make